New York Attorney General Eric Schneiderman Resigns After Four Women Accuse Him Of Abuse

 “In the privacy of intimate relationships, I have engaged in role-playing and other consensual sexual activity.
 I have not assaulted anyone.
 I have never engaged in nonconsensual sex, which is a line I would not cross.”

 The assault charges levied against the 63-year-old are especially shocking to many because of his involvement in the Me Too movement and years of work against domestic violence.
-His resignation will become effective at the end of the business on May 8.
+His resignation will become effective at the end of business on May 8.

 The accounts of violence described by all four women occurred in intimate situations after the consumption of alcohol.
 They described their alleged experiences with Eric Schneiderman to The New Yorker in a report released on Monday.
 They all tell of nonconsensual encounters in which they were slapped, choked, or hit while alone with the attorney general.
-Michelle Manning Barish and Tanya Selvaratnam indicated that they sought medical treatment for injuries suffered at Schneiderman’s hand but did not file a police report according to The Hill.
+Michelle Manning Barish and Tanya Selvaratnam indicated that they sought medical treatment for injuries suffered at Schneiderman’s hand but did not file a police report, according to The Hill.
 Barish and Selvaratnam also indicated that the attorney general threatened to kill them if they ended their relationship with him.

 Selvaratnam added that Schneiderman drank excessively on a regular basis and that the violence got worse as their relationship progressed.
-“We could rarely have sex without him beating me.”

 She added that the abuse was also mental and emotional.
-“He started calling me his ‘brown slave’ and demanding that I repeat that I was ‘his property.’
+“He started calling me his “brown slave” and demanding that I repeat that I was “his property.”
 The New York Times reports that Selvaratnam also indicated that Eric Schneiderman warned her that he would have her phone tapped and have her followed.

 Jennifer Cunningham, the attorney general’s ex-wife, spoke out against the allegations, saying that they do not reflect the man she knows.